-Core Course Ability Enha Skill Enhane Discipline S e (C): 14

 Sem.
-I C-1 Communicative Spanish I 6
+I C-1 Communicative Spanish-I 6

+Jein.
+I '

-C-2 Oral and Written Expression I 6
+C-2 Oral and Written Expression-I 6

 AECC-1 Hindi 4

 GE-1 English 6

 Sem.
-II C-3 Communicative Spanish II 6
+II C-3 Communicative Spanish-II 6

-C-4 Oral and Written Expression II 6
+C-4 Oral and Written Expression-II 6

 AECC-2 Environmental Science 4

 GE-2 English 6

 Sem.
-III C-5 Communicative Spanish III 6
+III C-5 Communicative Spanish-III 6

-C-6 Introduction to the Cultures of the Spanish speaking Worlds I 6
+C-6 Introduction to the Cultures of the Spanish Speaking Worlds-I 6

-C-7 Spanish for Specific Purposes I 6
+C-7 Spanish for Specific Purposes-I 6

-SEC-1 Translation I 4
+SEC-1 Translation-I

 GE-3 English 6

 Sem.
-IV C-8 Communicative Spanish IV 6
+IV C-8 Communicative Spanish-IV 6

-C-9 Introduction to the Cultures of the Spanish speaking Worlds II 6
+C-9 Introduction to the Cultures of the Spanish- Speaking Worlds-II 6

-C-10 Spanish for Specific Purposes II
+C-10 Spanish for Specific Purposes-II 6

-SEC-2 Translation Studies II 4
+SEC-2 Translation-II 4

 GE-4 English 6

-C11 Communicative Spanish V 6
+C11 Communicative Spanish-V 6

-C-12 Introduction to the Literatures of the Spanish speaking Worlds I 6
+C-12 Introduction to the Literatures of the Spanish-speaking Worlds-I 6

 DSE-1 Modern World History 6

 DSE-2 Advanced Translation 6

-DSE-3 Spanish through Media 6

-Sem.
-VI C-13 Spanish for Specific Purposes III 6

-C-14 Introduction to the Literatures of the Spanish speaking World II 6 DSE-4 Advanced use of Language 6 DSE-5 Spanish and Latin American History 6 DSE-6 Contemporary Hispanic Worlds through Texts 6
+DSE-3 Spanish through Media 6 Sem.
+VI C-13 Spanish for Specific Purposes-III C-14 Introduction to the Literatures of the Spanish speaking World-II 6 DSE-4 Advanced Use of Language 6 DSE-5 Spanish and Latin American History 6 DSE-6 Contemporary Hispanic Worlds through Texts 6

-Attendance requirement
+Attendance requirements

-Students are required to attend all lectures, tutorials, language laboratory sessions, etc. A student shall be deemed to have pursued a regular course of study provided that he/she has attended at least 75% of the classes held in each course and has completed all class/periodical/ continuous assessment/ sessional tests, assignments, and practicals as prescribed by the School(s)/ Department(s)/ Programme Committee(s) concerned.
+Students are required to attend all lectures, tutorials, language laboratory sessions, etc. A student shall be deemed to have pursued a regular course of study provided that he/she has attended at least 75% of the classes held in each course and has completed all class/periodical/continuous assessment/sessional tests, assignments, and practicals as prescribed by the School(s)/Department(s)/Programme Committee(s) concerned.

-Please note as per University rules

-Students who do not fulfill the attendance requirement are not eligible to appear for the semester-end examination.
+It may please be noted that as per University rules, students who do not fulfill the attendance requirements are not eligible to appear for the semesterend examinations.

-Relaxation in attendance
+Relaxation in attendance is as under:

 - i.
 The 75% attendance requirement may be relaxed by 5% for those who participate in extra-curricular activities with the prior permission of the authorities concerned. - ii.
 The 75% attendance requirement may be relaxed by 10% on medical grounds. - iii.
-Further to these concessions, the Vice-Chancellor, on the recommendation of the Dean(s)/ Head(s) of the Department(s)/ Programme Coordinator(s), may condone the shortage in attendance not exceeding 10% for valid and convincing reasons.
+Apart from these concessions, the Vice-Chancellor, on the recommendation of the Dean(s)/Head(s) of the Department(s)/ProgrammeCoordinator(s) concerned, may condone the shortage in attendance not exceeding 10% for valid and convincing reasons.

-Absence due to authorized participation in sports activities (at national, state and university levels) will not be treated as shortfall in attendance.
+Absence due to authorized participation in sports activities (at national- stateand university levels) will not be treated as shortfall in attendance.

-Notwithstanding any of the above, the attendance requirement may not in any case be relaxed below 60%.
+Notwithstanding any of the above, the attendance requirement may not, in any case, be relaxed below 60%.